Anisotropic Core-Shell Swift Heavy Ion Tracks in beta-Ga2O3: Results

-Figure~\ref{fig:entropy}a--d presents the ion track morphology at the highest $S_\mathrm{e}$ of 44~keV/nm.
-A pronounced dependence of the ion-track morphology on the irradiation direction is evident.
+To go beyond qualitative visualization, we employ the local configurational entropy ($\Omega$)~\cite{ovitostukowski2009visualization, SFliu2026anisotropic} as a mesoscale structural descriptor to quantify the ion-track morphologies across four representative crystallographic planes: \hkl(100), \hkl(010), \hkl(001), and \hkl(-201).
+As shown in Figs.~\ref{fig:entropy}a--d, the ion-track morphology exhibits a striking dependence on the irradiation direction at the highest $S_\mathrm{e}$ of 44~keV/nm.
 For SHI irradiation perpendicular to \hkl(100) plane, the track cross section exhibits an elongated elliptical, or nearly rhombic shape.
 In contrast, irradiation perpendicular to \hkl(010) plane results in a distinctly asymmetric track profile, reflecting the strongly anisotropic atomic arrangement within the \hkl(010) plane.
 A comparable elliptical morphology is obtained for SHI irradiation perpendicular to \hkl(001) direction.
 Remarkably, when viewed the SHI irradiation perpendicular to the \hkl(-201) plane, the ion track adopts a quasi-hexagonal geometry, indicating enhanced structural coherence associated with this crystallographic orientation.

 Due to the pronounced anisotropy of $\beta$-\ce{Ga2O3}, a unique determination of the ion-track size from atomistic configurations alone is nontrivial.
-We therefore analyze one-dimensional profiles of the configurational entropy, $\Omega$, along the lateral principal axes passing through the track center, as shown in Figure~\ref{fig:entropy}e--h.
-Despite the strong projection-dependent track shapes, all profiles exhibit a common entropy topology: $\Omega \approx -4$ in the crystalline matrix, a sharp increase at intermediate distances (5.0--7.5~nm) corresponding to a structurally transformed shell associated with a transient $\gamma$ phase, and a central plateau with $\Omega \in [-2.5,-2.0]$ defining the fully amorphous track core.
+We therefore analyze one-dimensional profiles of the $\Omega$ along the lateral principal axes passing through the track center, as shown in Fig.~\ref{fig:entropy}e--h.
+Despite the strong projection-dependent track shapes, all profiles exhibit a common entropy topology: $\Omega \simeq -4$ in the crystalline matrix, a sharp increase at intermediate distances (5.0--7.5~nm) corresponding to a structurally transformed shell associated with a transient $\gamma$ phase, and a central plateau with $\Omega \in [-2.5,-2.0]$ defining the fully amorphous track core.
 This universal entropy further demonstrates that ion tracks in $\beta$-\ce{Ga2O3} prefer the multilayer core-shell structure, independent of crystallographic orientation.